blaisewang/img2latex-mathpix/README.md

 ## Issues

-Please first refer to the official [API Docs](https://docs.mathpix.com/#error-id-types) about error types if an error dialogue is displayed.
+Please first refer to the official [API Docs](https://docs.mathpix.com/#error-id-types) about error types and the [reported issue](https://github.com/blaisewang/img2latex-mathpix/issues) if you encountered an error.

 ### Encountered an unreported issue 🤔